ethz-asl/object_keypoints/README.md

 ```
 What this means, is that there will first be a keypoint of the first type and then three keypoints of the next type.
 Save this file for later.

-StereoLabel can be launched with `python3 scripts/label.py <path-to-dataset-folder>`.
+StereoLabel can be launched with `python3 scripts/label.py <path-to-dataset-folder> --calibration <path-to-kalibr-calibration.yaml>`.
 To label keypoints, click on the keypoints in the same order in each image.
 Make sure to label the points consistent with the keypoint configuration that you defined, so that the keypoints end up on the right heatmaps downstream.

 If you have multiple objects in the scene, it is important that you annotate one object at the time, sticking to the keypoint order, as the tool makes the assumption that one object's keypoints follow each other.
 The amount of keypoints you label should equal the amount of objects times the total number of keypoints per object.